locationtech/jts/doc/JTS_Version_History.md

 * Fix bugs in `LinearLocation` endpoint handling (#421)
 * Fix bug in `MinimumBoundingCircle` maximum diameter algorithm, and provide method for it
 * Improve robustness of `CascadedPolygonUnion` by adding `OverlapUnion`
+* Fix bug in `HalfEdge.insert` method which caused CCW order not to be preserved in some cases

 ## JTS TestRunner